SenteraLLC/geoml/README.md

 pip install -r .geoml\requirements\testing_pip.txt
 ```

 Note: On Windows, the `postgis` dependency must be installed via `pip` since it is not available on conda-forge.
-Also not that the `find_program` function of `testing.postgresql` should also be modified if using Windows (see [db issue #10](https://github.com/insight-sensing/db/issues/10)).
+Also note that the `find_program` function of `testing.postgresql` should be modified if using Windows (see [db issue #10](https://github.com/SenteraLLC/db/issues/10)).

 ## Setup and Installation (Linux and MacOS)
 There is an *environment.yml* file that can be used to create the environment and install the dependencies.
 After cloning from Github, create the environment: